IamMykytko/Crowbar-GMod/README.md

 # Crowbar Garry's Mod Tool
-The "Crowbar" tool for Garry's Mod and other Source engine games is

-==a vital utility for **modding and custom content creation**==.
+The "Crowbar" tool for Garry's Mod and other Source engine games is a vital utility for **modding and custom content creation**.
 You would need it primarily for the following purposes:

 - **Decompiling Models:** It converts the game's binary model files (`.mdl`) into editable text and mesh files (like `.smd` and `.qc`) that can be used with 3D modeling software.
 This allows you to view the structure of existing models or use them as a base for your own creations.
 - **Compiling Models:** It provides a user-friendly interface for the game's official compiler (`studiomdl.exe`), which is necessary to turn your custom model files and instructions (`.qc` files) back into the `.mdl` format that Garry's Mod can read and use in-game.